Introduction

 Articles

-2. How Can We Achieve the Sustainable Development Goals For and With Children?: UNICEF provides an article discussing how we can achieve the Sustainable Development Goals for and with children.
+- The Sustainable Development Goals and Children: UNICEF provides several articles discussing how we can achieve the Sustainable Development Goals for and with children.
 The organization supports a “3As” approach: raising awareness, taking action, and holding decision makers accountable for progress.
 Therefore, the article describes each of these steps in detail and provides resources to help students and educators alike achieve them!

 Informational Sites